 The statute of limitations for filing a wrongful death lawsuit in Texas is two years from the date of the victim’s demise.
 Under limited circumstances, the statute of limitations may be extended.
 In most cases, not filing a lawsuit within that timeframe means it will not be considered.

 For a survival action, the statute of limitations is also two years.
 However, the statute of limitations may be tolled or paused for up to one year.
 That tolling allows time for the decedent’s estate to be established and for the court to appoint a personal representative.

 In a wrongful death lawsuit, you must prove that the defendant’s actions or lack of action caused your family member’s death.
 All drivers have a duty to obey traffic laws and drive in a manner that does not place others on the roadway in harm’s way.
 Proving liability means proving the defendant breached that duty.

-An Arlington fatal car accident lawyer will thoroughly investigate the case and determine which parties may be liable.
+A fatal car accident lawyer will thoroughly investigate the case and determine which parties may be liable.
 Besides the negligent driver, these parties may include the car’s manufacturer or a repair facility if the crash resulted from vehicle malfunction.
 If a traffic signal failure or poor road conditions contributed to the crash, the government entity responsible for maintenance may prove liable.